OpenSprites/OpenSprites-Origin/public_html/assets/includes/readme.md

    - $reporter: The username of the user who created the report
    - $reason: A string describing why the report was made.
 Limited to 500 chars
  - getAllReports():array: Retrieves all reports
+ - getDbh():resource: Returns the database handle for the assets database
+ - getForumDbh():resource: Returns the database handle for the forum database
+ - setProfileSettings($userid:int, $settings:array):void: Sets the given settings for the user
+ - getProfileSettings($userid:int):array: Gets the profile settings for a user

 ## connect.php ##
 ### Automatic actions ###